aaronburrows/atmos-6050/lab-6/README.md

 #### Making the graph

-We done quite a bit of work up to this point.
+We have done quite a bit of work up to this point.
 Now comes the fun part of creating the graphics that allow us to interpret the data.

-Below is an example of my first plot, you can find the image [HERE](temp-dewpoint.png).
-Take some time to understand what is happeing here.
+Below is an example of my first plot.
+Take some time to understand what is happening here.
 This example covers nearly everything you need to know about basic XY plotting in Matlab.
-Of course there is countless customization options and a few different was to go about this, so don't be afraid to try new things rather then just copy-and-paste this code.
+Of course there are countless customization options and a few different ways to go about this, so don't be afraid to try new things rather than just copy-and-paste this code.

+![temp-dewpoint][fig1]

 > When writing your code, you should comment and explain what you are doing in your initial plot, then you can reduce your comments in subsequent images to things that aren't already explained.